Maria Astrologes

 Sandra hit her peak form between 1978 to 1981 and won seven of her eight titles.

-In 1999, she was inducted into the Ontario sports hall of fame and in 2003, was honored by her country with membership in the Order of Canada.
+In 1999, she was inducted into the Ontario Sports Hall of Fame, and in 2003, was honored by her country with membership in the Order of Canada.

 This is great information John.
 I am starting an article on Irv in the next week and intend to have it ready in six to ten weeks.
 It will be at least twice as long as my standard articles.
 All material information would be much appreciated.
 Until now Irv has not received the credit he deserves.
 At all.